 Longer intervals like 20 minutes, or particularly an hour or more, build both muscular and cardio endurance.
 Mt Washington takes an hour and half for most people.
 There’s no recovery on the way up.
 It is all steep.
 It is hard to ride an hour or more at a steady, hard pace on regular roads.
 Traffic, intersections, hills, and wind can all perturb a well-intentioned steady effort.
 Maybe the trainer is the way to go for some people, but not me.
 Try to find back roads or a loop that has minimal interference, then go out at the same pace you hope to barely finish it at.

 This may take practice.
-A heart rate monitor may help.
+Everything requires practice, also when you need, for example, to earn your GED to get ahead in life.
+For this practice, a heart rate monitor may help.
 If you go out too hard, you’ll have trouble holding the HR towards the end of the 60 or 90-minute effort.
 Go out a little easier next time.
 This will help you determine how to pace yourself on a climb like Mt Washington too.
 I have a loop I do on my lunch breaks.
 It’s 30 miles, has long stretches with no traffic interference, but is somewhat hilly.
 My HR will not be very constant on this loop, but I try to finish it as hard as I started it.
 I’ll average close to 23 mph on this loop with an average heart rate approaching 90% maximum, which is about my lactic threshold.